Roll20/help.roll20.net/_posts/2012-04-21-acknowledgements.markdown

 **Ken Bauer** for his support and moderation skills, as well as uncanny ability to buy everything on the Marketplace even though we try to give it to him for free.

 **[Eric Dalquist](https://twitter.com/edalquist)** for his moderation aid and coding prowess, including daunting testing tasks and regex requests.
+Eric has also worked to greatly improve the Roll20 dice engine, including adding support for numerous additional dice mechancis.

 **Kristin Carlson** for her razor-sharp focus in forum organization, list making, and patience in helping us write support documents.
+Kristin is also responsible for creating the excellent 3D dice models and textures used by default in Roll20.

 **[Dylan Todd](http://dylantodd.com/)** for his amazing work creating our beautiful logo.